 People kept talking about the growing number of babies born experiencing withdrawals and the skyrocketing number of kids removed from their families because of parental drug use.
 In Montana, the numbers were among the highest and fastest growing in the nation.

 Those were the driving questions between a first-time investigative collaboration between the Missoulian and the University of Montana School of Journalism.
 I worked alongside a dozen students guided by Professor Joe Eaton and me.
 We identified best practices for treating mothers-to-be and mothers who use drugs, finding our state falls short on several measures.
-The 9-part series documented the failures of Montana leaders in state government and health care that, while common nationwide, were more pronounced in Big Sky Country.
+The nine-part series documented the failures of Montana leaders in state government and health care that, while common nationwide, were more pronounced in Big Sky Country.

 Bridging the gaps left by Indian Health Service

 20 years: That’s how much sooner Native Americans, on average, die than white Montanans.
 Poor access to basic, let alone quality, health care is a critical reason.
 Montana has long ranked as having the highest uninsured rate among Native Americans.
 The Affordable Care Act and then Montana’s expanded Medicaid program were touted by federal and state leaders as ways to close that gap.